When people talk about The Corn Islands, their eyes light up.

 We spent a couple of days at the lovely Casa Canada, a perfect introduction to life on the Corns.
 You will find accommodation on Big Corn ranges from very cheap and cheerful hostels to more established hotels and resorts.
-Although, don’t expect to find any accommodation in the higher end of the 5-star market – yet.
+Although, don’t expect to see any accommodation at the higher end of the 5-star market – yet.

 How to get to Little Corn Island

-When you have had enough of the not so hustle and bustle of Big Corn Island, jump on one of the open panga boats for the half hour trip to Little Corn.
-This can either be a picture postcard cruise across a stretch of sapphire blue water or it can be a hair-raising, neck jarring ride leaving you soaked from top to bottom.
+When you have had enough of the not so hustle and bustle of Big Corn Island; jump on one of the open panga boats for the half hour trip to Little Corn.
+The crossing can be a picture postcard cruise across a stretch of sapphire blue water, or it can be a hair-raising, neck jarring ride leaving you soaked from top to bottom.

 - Boats to Little Corn Island from Big Corn leave at 10 am and 4.30pm which usually coincides with flights to Big Corn Island from Managua.

 - On Saturdays, you may be able to catch one of the cargo boats that return to Big Corn between 5pm-7pm.

 Arriving at Little Corn Island

 Even on barge day, when all the stores for the island arrive, everything must be manhandled and transported by foot to its final destination.
 Rows of purpose-built wooden trolley’s line the docks waiting to offload the goods everyone has been waiting for.

 If you are lucky, you may find someone with a wheelbarrow and your name on a piece of paper to walk you to your accommodation, otherwise, just follow the signs and everyone else.

 Accommodation on Little Corn Island

-As we were on Little Corn Island at the end of the low season our options were limited to those that were open and $2,000/week is way out of our travel budget.
+As we were on Little Corn Island at the end of the low season, our options were limited to those that were open, and $2,000/week is way out of our travel budget.
 We were very happy with our choice which was fairly indicative of the popular options on Little Corn.

 Carlitos Place is one of a number of small properties sitting right on the beach, on the eastern side of the island.
 They offer very basic, colourful beach shacks which have a bed, a basic bathroom, a mosquito net and a view of the Caribbean sea.